Current Undergraduate Summer Courses

 • Course descriptions are not final and may be changed at or before the first class.

-• For enrolment instructions, students should consult the Faculty of Arts & Science Summer 2024 Preliminary Timetable.
+• For enrolment instructions, students should consult the Faculty of Arts & Science Summer 2025 Timetable.

 • Prerequisites will be enforced rigorously.
 Students who do not have the relevant prerequisite(s) may be removed from the course after classes begin.
 Specific questions regarding prerequisites for a course can be answered by the course instructor.
 Where there are two instructors of a course, an asterisk (*) indicates the Course Coordinator.